Joan Mir: Repsol Honda Team (2023-2026)

 After Márquez's departure after 2023, Mir was partnered alongside Luca Marini for 2024 and 2025.
 Mir's 2024 was complicated with a struggling machine and constant crashes, as he could only finish 21st in the rider standings.
-Although the early races of 2025 showed notable improvements in qualifying and race pace, Mir could only manage 1 feature race finish (9th in Argentina) in the opening 6 rounds.
+Although the early races of 2025 showed notable improvements in qualifying and race pace, Mir could only manage one feature race finish (ninth in Argentina) in the opening six rounds.

+In May 2026, Mir announced his departure from Honda at the end of the 2026 season.
+He missed the Austrian Grand Prix after falling ill the previous weekend in Misano.

+Gresini Racing (2027–)

+In July 2026, Mir signed a two-year deal with Gresini Racing to join the team for the 2027 season, alongside Daniel Holgado.
+This will mark his first season in the premier class where he does not ride for a factory team.